extend-chrome/menus/README.md

 A powerful context menu API to take your Chrome extension to the next level.

+> This library is in beta until version 1.0.0.
+The API may change between minor versions.

 ## Table of Contents

 - [Getting Started](#getting_started)